World Cup 2026 Stadiums

-New York New Jersey Stadium World Cup 2026 Guide
+New York New Jersey Stadium (MetLife Stadium) — FIFA World Cup 2026 Guide

-New York / New Jersey is a global sports market hosting major knockout and showcase fixtures, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+New York / New Jersey gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 New York New Jersey Stadium World Cup 2026 Schedule

-The venue carries the final, so planning around it stays relevant from the opening weeks to the tournament's last weekend.
+Its final assignment makes transport planning central to the tournament's closing weekend.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 | Date | Match No. | Fixture | Stage | Time (ET) |